Battle of Peking (1900): Battle

-The assault on Peking had taken on the character of a race to see which national army achieved the glory of relieving the Legations.
+The assault on Beijing had taken on the character of a race to see which national army achieved the glory of relieving the Legations.

 The commanders of the four national armies agreed that each of them would assault a different gate.
 The Russians were assigned the most northerly gate, the Tung Chih (Dongzhi); the Japanese had the next gate south, the Chi Hua (Chaoyang); the Americans, the Tung Pein (Dongbien); and the British the most southern, the Sha Wo (Guangqui).
 The French apparently were left out of the planning.

 The gate assigned to the Americans was nearest to the Legation Quarter and they seemed to have the best opportunity to reach the legations first.
 However, the Russians violated the plan, although it is uncertain whether it was intentional or not.
 An advance Russian force arrived at the Americans' assigned gate, the Dongbien, about 3:00 a.m. on 14 August.
 They killed 30 Chinese outside the gate and blasted a hole in the door with artillery.
 Once inside the gate, however, in the courtyard between the inner and outer doors, they were caught in a murderous crossfire that killed 26 Russian soldiers and wounded 102.
 The survivors were pinned down for the next several hours.

 When the Americans arrived at their assigned gate that morning they found the Russians already engaged there and they moved their troops about 200 yards south.
 Once there, Trumpeter Calvin P. Titus volunteered to climb the 30-foot-tall wall, which he did successfully.
 Other Americans followed him, and at 11:03 a.m. the American flag was raised on the wall of the Outer city.
 American troops exchanged fire with Chinese forces on the wall and then climbed down the other side and headed west toward the Legation Quarter in the shadow of the wall of the Inner city.